-Students are taught in form groups in year 7 and are then split into four equal sized sets from the beginning of year 8, two upper and two lower.
-There are six groups in year 9, with the set three students benefiting from smaller class sizes.
+Students are taught in mixed ability groups in year 7 and are then set from the beginning of year 8, two upper, two middle and two lower classes.
+Set three students benefit from smaller class sizes.
 There are a variety of teaching and learning techniques used within the department.
-Extra help is available both in and out of lessons for students who are less confident and extension work is available for the most able to provide them with more challenging tasks.
+Extra help is available both in and out of lessons for students who are less confident and extension work is available for the most able to provide them with more challenging tasks

 Students are encouraged to examine real-life examples of using and applying Mathematics.